Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Hop-Count based Model

 \subsubsection{Anomaly Scores}

-Based on HCM model, we design two anomaly criteria for catching anomalies.
+Based on the HCM model, we design two anomaly criteria for catching anomalies.
 The first anomaly criterion is the averaged predicted hop counts between a node and its neighbors.
-Since anomalous nodes are different with their local neighbors, the predicted hop counts are expected to be larger than normal nodes.
+Since anomalous nodes are different from their local neighbors, the predicted hop counts are expected to be larger than normal nodes.
 Therefore, the higher averaged predicted hop counts, the higher probability of being anomalous nodes.
-The second anomaly criterion combines the averaged predicted hop counts and the inferred variance of posterior samples.~\cite{kendall2017uncertainties} showed the evidence that the lack of data could increase the model's uncertainty.
-Considering that anomalies are rare on the network, the inferred variance on anomalous nodes tends to be higher.
+The second anomaly criterion combines the averaged predicted hop counts and the inferred variance of posterior samples.~\cite{kendall2017uncertainties} shows the evidence that the lack of data could increase the model's uncertainty.
+Since anomalies are rare on the network, the inferred variance on anomalous nodes tends to be higher.

 \textbf{Average Hop Prediction (AHP)} which is the averaged hop predictions between a node and its neighbors.
 The expression is defined as followings:

 where $\mathcal{N}(v_i)$ is the neighbors of node $v_i$. $S_{AHP}(v_i)$ represents the averaged hop prediction for node $v_i$.
 For convenience, we use $S_{AHP}(V)$ denote the averaged hop predictions for all nodes: